 Swirling the Wine

-After inspecting your glass of wine, you will want to begin swirling it around the glass to impart more oxygen into the wine.
-Oxygen helps break down complexities of the wine, allowing it to “open up” and emit aromas, while also softening the flavor profile.
-There is no industry-specific way to swirl the wine in the glass, but typical standards consist of holding the glass by the stem or the base, avoiding the bulb where the glass meets the stem.
+After inspecting your glass of wine, you will want to begin swirling it around the glass to impart more oxygen into it.
+This helps break down the complexities of the wine, allowing it to “open up” and emit aromas, while also softening the flavor profile.
+There is no industry-specific way to swirl the wine, but typical standards consist of holding the glass by the stem or the base, avoiding the bulb where the glass meets the stem.

 Looking for Legs

 “Legs” in wine refers to the tears that stream down the side of the glass.
 They do not allude to the quality or the flavor of the contents inside the glass, but more often connote the alcohol level of the wine.
-If the legs move slowly down the sides of the glass with a thick gloss then the wine likely has a higher alcohol level or a higher sugar content.
-Shorter legs, which refers to a faster-moving streak, means the wine has less sugar and less alcohol.
+If the legs move slowly down the sides of the glass with a thick gloss, then the wine likely has a higher alcohol level or sugar content.
+Shorter legs, which refers to a faster-moving streak, mean the wine has less sugar and less alcohol.

-Describing the aromas of a wine can help to communicate the style of wine that you prefer and the characteristics that you look for when choosing your preferred glass or bottle.
-By finding the proper terms to describe the varied aromas of wine that you sample, you can then use those same terms to relay the type of wine that you wish to have with dinner, enjoy during a summer afternoon in Italy, or buy for a special occasion.
+Describing the aromas of a wine can help to communicate the style of wine you prefer and the characteristics you look for when choosing your preferred glass or bottle.
+By finding the proper terms to describe the varied aromas of wine you sample, you can then use those to relay the type of wine you wish to have with dinner, enjoy during a summer afternoon in Italy, or buy for a special occasion as you explore on your luxury Italy tour & vacation.

 Detecting aromas in a wine is subjective.
 While many people may find similar scents, different individuals can uncover or describe aromas based on their life experiences, while also varying due to their level of sensitivity, recognition, and ability to communicate what they find.
 Common descriptive aromas include: